 Most patients stay 2 to 6 weeks, depending on surgery, recovery time, and follow-up appointments.

-The cost starts from about ₹1,00,000 or ৳1,50,000.
-It varies based on the type of treatment and hospital.
+The cost of brain tumour treatment typically ranges from $1200 to $10000, depending on the treatment type, hospital, and condition.
 We provide complete cost estimates.

 Yes.
 We remain in touch for follow-ups, report reviews, and any support you may need even after you return home.